 Suitcase must-have items

 You can really never have too many first aid kits.
 It seems like no matter where we go, somebody is getting injured.
 Nothing too bad, but sometimes a paper cut is a near-death experience when you’re only seven.
-You only need a single-use amount of anything, so it is easy to fit a lot in a little case.
+You only need a single-use amount of most items, so it is easy to fit a lot in a little case.
 Mine has bandages, wet wipes, sunscreen, Neosporin, gauze, tape, and Benadryl.
-I have one of these tiny cases – it measures about the size of a stack of index cards – in my car, at home, and in my suitcase when we travel.
+I have a tiny zip bag of items in my car, at home, and in my suitcase when we travel.

 My children are actually alligators.
 Okay, maybe that’s an exaggeration, but not by much.
-They always have dry skin and traveling makes it even worse.
+They eczema and sensitive skin, and traveling tends to make it even worse.
 I have a homemade lotion recipe that I love.
-If you aren’t the DiY type, our favorite brand is Aveeno.
-I buy the Aveeno Baby Eczema Therapy Moisturizing Cream.
+If you aren’t the DIY type, our favorite brand is Aveeno.
+I buy the Aveeno Baby Eczema Therapy Moisturizing Cream – even now that my kids are teens.
 It works really well, isn’t greasy, and is free from all the weird things my kids are allergic to.

 If you’re headed to a warm, sunny beach, you might think a sweater is unnecessary, but hear me out.
 If it’s hot outside, chances are all of the restaurants and businesses have the air conditioner cranked up.
 Plus, even here in Texas where we have sunshine and 70-degree temperatures in March during the day, it easily drops 20 degrees when the sun goes down.
-Pack something light that won’t take up much space and also matches everything else you’re packing.
+Pack something light that won’t take up much space.

-Tip: I like to print off the list twice, on the front and back of a page.
-When the kids are packing to go, have them check off one side and leave the list in the suitcase.
+I like to print off the list twice, on the front and back of a single piece of paper.
+When the kids are packing to go, have them check off one side as they put items in the suitcase.
+Be sure to pack the list too.
 As they pack everything up to come home, check off the other side.
 We have had more than one “favorite toy” mailed back from grandparents after a visit.